edumacsou/Sudoku-Solver/README.md

 In line 6 is the definition of the puzzle, saved in the variable grid, in the form of a dimensional array.
 The 0 values are blank cells of the puzzle that you want to solve.
 You can edit it to insert your own puzzle.
-After running the program it will ask if you want more solution, press the enter key to print another result (if exist another solutions)
+After running the application it will ask if you want more solution, press the enter key to print another result (if exist another solutions)

 ---
 </details>